ilios/user-guide/dashboard/mobile-devices.md

 ## Icons Explained

 The icons appearing at the top of the mobile view screen are described in the image below.
-The Ilios menu expander is available to view the captions along with the icons.
+The Ilios menu expander, pointed out in the image above, is available to view the captions along with the icons.
 This image is with the expander in "contracted" mode.

 ![icons explained](../images/mobile_view/icons_explained.png)